-How to cope with the loss of a spouse or a partner
+Coping with the loss of a spouse or partner

 This guide will help you understand the different physical and emotional effects of losing a spouse or a partner and show you how to cope with life on your own.

 The death of your other half involves more than losing someone you love.
 It takes away the “happy ever after” from the equation and robs you of any future plans you may have as a couple.
 Grieving that type of loss is a lengthy and complicated process which is determined by your relationship and the circumstances of their death as well as the challenges of widowhood and becoming “you” again.